Kennedy Center honors U2, George Clooney and Tania León

 Grant said he currently has two songs to record in the studio, including a Christmas song that will be part of a Hallmark movie.
 “Like a lot of good songs, he came out of a therapy session,” he said.

-She added that one of the things that energizes her at this point in her life is “creating conversation circles to help solve problems” like disenfranchisement and homelessness in her hometown of Nashville, Tennessee.
+She added that one of the things that energizes her at this point in her life is “creating conversation circles to help solve problems” such as disenfranchisement and homelessness in her hometown of Nashville, Tennessee.

 TANIA LION